 A female adult flea can lay approximately 40-50 eggs in a day.
 While this may not seem like a lot, you’ll need to multiply that number by the number of fleas on the animal.
 For example a group of 10 females will produce nearly 500 eggs.
 All of those can hatch in a little under a day (although the average is 5 days), so you can see how a small batch of fleas on your dog or cat can build into a huge problem in a very short amount of time.

 For the prevention of fleas becoming a problem in your home, you need to be diligent and keep an eye on your pets.
 You can do this by performing regular inspections and treating fleas when you see them.
 Or, alternatively you can treat your pet for fleas regularly if you see them or not – which is what most pet parents do.

-Currently the monthly flea treatments on the market are very effective and most will kill fleas rapidly, which can break the flea cycle.
-However, as the fleas are in your environment, you’ll need to exhaust the flea population in the area to be truly free from them, and this can take many months.
+Currently, the monthly flea treatments on the market are very effective and most will kill fleas rapidly.
+This can break the flea cycle.
+However, as the fleas are in your environment, you’ll need to exhaust the flea population in the area to be truly free from them.
+This can take many months.
 Therefore, consistent treatment is the best way forward.